Tambara-Yamagami Categories over the Reals: The Non-Split Case: Analysis of the Real-Quaternionic Case

-By plugging in $\alpha_2=\chi=\beta_2$, $\gamma(a,b)=\tau\cdot\chi(a,b)^{-1}$ and all others $=1$, the pentagon equations from section 3.4 are satisfied.
-The fact that $\chi$ is a bicharacter gives the fourth, fifth and tenth equations.
-The fact that $\chi$ is a symmetric bicharacter gives the eighth and ninth equations.
-The facts that $\chi$ is nondegenerate and $\tau^2\cdot4|A|=1$ imply the last equation.
-All the remaining equations follow immediately from the definitions.
+By plugging in $\alpha_2=\chi=\beta_2$, $\gamma(a,b)=\tau\cdot\chi(a,b)^{-1}$ and all others constant with value $1$, Equations \ref{Eq:Quat1}-\ref{Eq:Quat16} are satisfied.
+The fact that $\chi$ is a bicharacter proves that Equations \ref{Eq:Quat4}, \ref{Eq:Quat5}, and \ref{Eq:Quat10} hold.
+The fact that $\chi$ is symmetric proves that Equations \ref{Eq:Quat8} and \ref{Eq:Quat9} hold.
+The nondegeneracy of $\chi$ and the fact that $\tau^2\cdot4|A|=1$ together imply Equation \ref{Eq:Quat16} is true.
+All the remaining pentagon equations follow immediately from the definitions.

 Next, suppose that there is a monoidal equivalence Monoidal equivalences send invertible objects to invertible objects, and so $F$ must act by some group isomorphism $f:A\to A'$.
-Since $m'$ is the only quaternionic simple object in $\mathcal{C}_{\mathbb H}(A',\chi',\tau')$, we must have that $m'\cong Fm$, and hence $\Hom(m',Fm)\neq0$ is a simple $(\mathbb H,\mathbb H)$-bimodule.
-For any $v\in\Hom(m',Fm)$ and $h\in\mathbb H$, the bimodule structure is given by
+Since $m'$ is the only quaternionic simple object in $\mathcal{C}_{\mathbb H}(A',\chi',\tau')$, we must have that $m'\cong F(m)$, and hence $\Hom(m',F(m))\neq0$ is a simple $(\mathbb H,\mathbb H)$-bimodule.
+For any $v\in\Hom(m',F(m))$ and $h\in\mathbb H$, the bimodule structure is given by